acostauribe/exome_qc_tutorial/readme.md

 Then, we will use bcftools to perform Left-alignment and normalization of indels, as well as a check to verify that the REF/ALT alleles are correct.
 However, it will NOT fix strand issues in your VCF (make sure VCF is properly aligned).

-**Keep in mind**: Unlike R, all bash code chunks in a markdown are independent in memory, and the variables created in previous chunks will not be available in latter chunks. you have to define your variables/alias at each chunk

 ```{bash extract-target-align-reference-normalize, eval=FALSE, include=FALSE}
 PREFIX=ReDLat